 The biggest driver of a business opportunity is an apparent customer need.
 Studies suggest that customers become more and more conscious about the social and environmental footprint of their consumption patterns.
-Some of them completely change their consumption behavior, just think about the exponentially rising number of vegans, vegetarians and flexitarians.
-Others — the minimalists — try to minimize consumption and if they consume they seek high-quality, sustainable products.
+Some of them completely change their consumption behavior.
+Just think about the exponentially rising number of vegans, vegetarians, and flexitarians.
+Others — the minimalists — try to minimize consumption, and if they consume, they seek high-quality, sustainable products.
 The fact that 90% of consumers would switch brands to one associated with a good cause and 84% seek out responsible products whenever possible will challenge corporations and entrepreneurs alike.
-Just think of how Uber is challenged by the “good Uber” Lyft, how Stella Artois has hired actor Matt Damon to highlight their $1.2M partnership with Water.org during a 30 second clip at the 2017 Oscars or how Naked Juice donated 10 pounds of produce for every selfie posted on social media tagged with #DrinkGoodDoGood.
+Just think of how the “good Uber” Lyft challenges Uber, how Stella Artois has hired actor Matt Damon to highlight their $1.2M partnership with Water.org during a 30-second clip at the 2017 Oscars, or how Naked Juice donated 10 pounds of produce for every selfie posted on social media tagged with #DrinkGoodDoGood.

-The bottom line is that in today’s world creating a company that is associated with making the world a better place means nothing short than creating a competitive advantage in the hunt for customers and talent.
+The bottom line is that in today’s world, creating a company that is associated with making the world a better place means nothing short of creating a competitive advantage in the hunt for customers and talent.